mjherr/Milestone-1/README.md

 Round 5: Only Player 1 will be able to play.
 Outcome - Player 1 or Player 2 wins.
 Outcome #2 - The game is tied.

+Create a function that can check for victory!